darrylj1999/darrylj1999.github.io/README.md

 We now achieve very good test results right off the bat, with an accuracy of 0.84 and F1 score of 0.8346.
 However, we’re clearly overfitting.

 One thought was that perhaps the model is too complicated.
-Reducing the bidirectional LSTM to a normal LSTM.
+One idea was to reduce the bidirectional LSTM to a normal LSTM.

 ![norm128uni](https://github.com/darrylj1999/darrylj1999.github.io/assets/33488019/2a158f6b-f0ea-4ae7-9b52-ca50d102be6f)